 We are all aware that sexual abuse, assault and harassment happens within the secular field of yoga.
 But what happens when that also happens within the context of Christian yoga community?
 We expect it not to happen here.
 But it does.
 Just as the church is not immune, neither are we.

-Here at the Christian Yoga Association, one of the missions of our fledgling organization is to also address the issue with the Christian yoga community, as well as have the difficult conversations of abuse in faith based communities.
+Here at the Christian Yoga Association, one of the missions of our fledgling organization is to also address the difficult conversations of abuse in faith based communities.
 We strive to bring awareness, prevention as well as healing to all involved.

 Below is a blog that provides information so you can follow along as well.
 It is a blog and therefore an opinion piece.
 We realize and acknowledge that the voice of the victim often is unheard in these cases as they either don’t speak up or when they do, they are shamed and silenced.
 We want to hear their voices and give platform for you to hear their voice as well.